jasonwhwang/cs440/README.md

 This project is focused on building general-purpose search algorithmns to control a "Pacman-like" agent that needs to find a path through a maze to find the exit while collecting tokens.

+MP2: Planning, Games
+Part 1 is for solving a constraint satisfaction problem, pentomino tilings.
+Part 2 is for solving implementing ultimate tic-tac-toe with minimax and alpha-beta pruning algorithms.